TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 (diffusion)=
 # Diffusion Equation

-In this section we discuss the numerical solution of the 1D diffusion equation.
+In this section we discuss the numerical solution of the 1D diffusion equation and builds on Chapter {ref}`numerical_modelling`.
 The specific (initial) boundary value problem (IBVP) we wish to solve is the following

 $$
   \begin{align}